 You can also add pull-out drawers and lazy susans to cupboards to make it easier for your mom.
 Instead of having to reach into the far corners of a lower cupboard she can pull a drawer out or spin a lazy susan and have items come to her.

 She needs to have grab bags added to her bathroom.
 Ideally, you want them in the shower or bathtub stall, outside that wall, and near the toilet.
 Some grab bars have two bars welded together.
 The top bar is a grab bar, and the lower bar is a towel holder.
 This eliminates having both grab bars and towel racks taking up wall space.

 Involve a home care agency in the latter part of your discussions.
 Representatives can help your mom understand the services available in her area.
 She’ll learn more about the ways elder care services can help her stay safe.
 Call an elder care agency today to get answers to your family’s questions.

-If you are considering elder care in Cheshire, PA, for your aging parent, please contact the caring staff at Franciscan Ever There Care.
+If you are considering elder care in Cheshire, CT, for your aging parent, please contact the caring staff at Franciscan Ever There Care.
 Call today 203-630-2881.

 Latest posts by Christopher LaRiviere (see all)

 - Is Your Mom’s House Suitable for Her to Grow Old In? - March 6, 2019